How to Find the Motivation to Keep on Trucking?

 At this point, you had already been sitting for over 24 hours because you kept complaining and rejecting loads.
 More than 15 hours later, you bragged how you could run the load in early and drop it.
 The problem here is that it was your fault for not allowing enough time to get in early.
 Then throughout the trip, you would just say that it’s either you violated for getting in or just get another driver to meet him.

-READ The Big List Of All New Jersey Trucking Companies
+READ The Big List Of All North Carolina Trucking Companies.

 You would point other people to getting the load in on time when it’s actually your job.
 It’s so wrong that you expect your motivation to come from the dispatch.